GenixZero/CrabGameScripts/README.md

 JumpcheckPatch.py - Removes isGround check allowing you to air jump<br/>
 SlapPatch.py - Removes cooldown from slapping<br/>
 AntiKBPatch.py - Prevents getting knockback when slapped<br/>
-ACPatch.py - Patches the anti-cheats OnHackerDetected function.
+ACPatch.py - Patches the anti-cheats OnCheatingDetected function.
 Allows use of speedhacks like the one in cheatengine<br/>